-We start a strategy review process by drawing up a long list of options.
-This strategy contained over one hundred possible flood risk management options.
+We started the strategy review process by drawing up a long list of options.
+The list contained over one hundred possible flood risk management options that could be categorized into several subtle variations of differing solution.
 We subsequently worked with national and local partners to produce a shortlist of six options.

-The six shortlisted options were:
+The six shortlisted options are:

 - 1. Continuation of present management (annual beach nourishment); - 2.
 Using coarser sand, shingle or pebbles to nourish the beaches; - 3.
-Rock groynes and nourishment; - 4.
-Rock groynes and fishtails plus nourishment; - 5.
-Rock groynes, fishtails and varying volumes of nourishment; and - 6.
-Rock groynes, fishtails and varying frequencies of nourishment
+Structures (i.e. Rock Groynes) and nourishment; - 4.
+Structures and fishtails plus nourishment; - 5.
+Structures, fishtails and varying volumes of nourishment; and - 6.
+Structures, fishtails and varying frequencies of nourishment